-CO-OP shared branches are credit union locations where customers from other credit unions can conduct banking business.
-If your “home” credit union is part of the shared branching network, you can visit any participating branch nationwide for in-person deposits and withdrawals, loan payments, and other transactions.
+CO-OP shared branches are credit union locations where customers from other credit unions can conduct their banking business.
+If your home credit union is part of the shared branching network, you can visit any participating branch nationwide for in-person deposits and withdrawals, loan payments, and other transactions.

 With shared branching, you can visit any participating credit union branch and manage your accounts.
 Here are some of the banking activities you can perform at a shared branch:

-- Deposits and withdrawals: Visit a branch for basic transactions like cash or check deposits, as well as cash withdrawals.
+- Deposits and withdrawals: Visit a branch for basic transactions such as cash or check deposits, as well as cash withdrawals.
 A conveniently-located branch can help you avoid ATM fees when you’re out and about.